 All Discovery Completed Deadline

 Another thought for attorneys answering interrogatories in Maryland and in many other jurisdictions.
 Often, the scheduling order is unclear about whether the discovery deadline is the deadline to file interrogatories or to have “all discovery completed.”
 If the answer the latter, your actual deadline to file discovery is 33 days (30 days plus three mailing days) before the discovery deadline.
-Accordingly, you calendar system should include a deadline to serve additional discovery (or to file a motion to compel) a least 33 days before the discovery deadline (or whatever amount of time your state’s local rule calls for).
+Accordingly, your calendar system should include a deadline to serve additional discovery (or to file a motion to compel) at least 33 days before the discovery deadline (or whatever amount of time your state’s local rule calls for).